maker0101/Todoist_Clone/README.md

 ### Accessibility ♿

 No extra efforts have been put into making this project more accessible.
-For a production ready app, adding aria roles and keyboard support would go a long way into making the app more accessible.
+For a production-ready app, adding aria roles and keyboard support would go a long way into making the app more accessible.

 ### Testing 🧪

-Core userflows have been covered with End-to-end tests utilizing Cypress.
+Core user flows have been covered with end-to-end tests utilizing Cypress.
 However, for a real production setup I would recommend to:

 - Write unit, functional, integration and visual tests as well
 - Run tests for for different environments (browsers, screen sizes, operating systems)
-- Setup a separate test db, as the current setup mutates the production db
+- Separate test from production db
 - Perform repeating actions programmatically (e.g. login)
 - Cover missing user flows (e.g. Google signup/login)
 - Calculate and track test coverage